Toots Hibbert: 2010s

 In May 2013, Hibbert received a head injury after being hit by a thrown bottle during a performance at the River Rock Festival in Richmond, Virginia, U.S.

 forcing him to cancel several months of live shows.
 The bottle was thrown by William C Lewis.
 Lewis was facing a charge of malicious wounding, but he pleaded guilty to lesser charges.
 Despite Hibbert pleading in a letter to the judge, "He is a young man, and I have heard what happens to young men in jail.
 My own pain and suffering would be increased substantially knowing that this young man would face that prospect," the judge gave Lewis a six-month sentence.

 After a three-year hiatus following the incident at the River Rock Festival, in 2016 Toots and the Maytals returned to the stage and began touring again.
 Hibbert's vocals appear in the Major Lazer and Bad Royale 2016 collaboration, "My Number", which samples his band's earlier song "54-46 That's My Number".

-On 25 July 2018, Hibbert performed on the U.S. television show The Tonight Show Starring Jimmy Fallon with Toots and the Maytals where they debuted an original song entitled "Marley" as well as performing their classic hit song "Funky Kingston" in a live performance.
+On 25 July 2018, Hibbert performed on the U.S. television show The Tonight Show Starring Jimmy Fallon with Toots and the Maytals where they debuted an original song titled "Marley" as well as performing their classic hit song "Funky Kingston" in a live performance.

 Toots and the Maytals have been cited as inspiration for other music artists as per career longevity.
 Jamaican artist Sean Paul explained this in saying, "I've seen some great people in my industry, you know, people like Toots...Toots and the Maytals.
 Toots, he's a great reggae artist and he's still doing it...He's up there in years and he's doing it.
 Those kind of artists inspire me.
 I know I'm just going to keep on doing music as long as I can."